alex-toy/BuildingAzureDataWarehouseForBikeShareDataAnalytics/README.md

 1. Go to the Develop section and create a script
 <img src="/pictures/create-table.png" title="create table"  width="700">

-2. Run all scripts in *starTables.sql* in order to create the star tables
+2. Run all scripts in folder *starTables* in order to create the star tables
 <img src="/pictures/create-star-table-script.png" title="create table script"  width="700">

 3. At the end of the process, you should see your star model tables created and populated in the
 <img src="/pictures/star_tables.png" title="star tables"  width="300">

+## Task 7: Give answers to business questions

+You only have to run the queries in the business.sql script in order to give answers to the questions above.